-Penney Davis (Mrs. D) Middle School Science (Grades 6-7) and Co-Founder
+Penney Davis (Mrs. D) Junior Training, TSL, Servant Leader, Middle School Science (6th-7th) and Co-Founder

 I have been teaching science for more years than many of our parents are old!
 My passion has not changed or wavered.
 I am passionate about God.
 I am passionate about children.
 I am passionate about science!
 Put those three ingredients together and you have a dynamic environment that will impact lives permanently.
 It is easy to leap out of bed every day and enter a science lab filled with eager faces belonging to kids and young adults who are ready to engage in learning for the purpose of one day impacting others in the same way.